 An exact dating was not possible, but it is obviously a picture painted in the Mandylion tradition.
 It is not excluded that it is one of the copies from Edessa.
 A more detailed study for dating would be necessary.
 However, it is certainly not the original Mandylion, which would have been too precious for the Byzantines to send as a gift to Genoa.

-According to all this, the cloths in Paris, Rome and Genoa may well be (or have been) copies of the Mandylion.
+Based on all this information, it is likely that the cloths in Paris, Rome, and Genoa are (or were) copies of the Mandylion.
 Their style and presentation are almost identical.
-However, the whereabouts of the real Mandylion, just like the Keramidion, remain questionable.
+However, the whereabouts of the real Mandylion, as well as the Keramidion, remain questionable.

 And if the Mandylion is still in Istanbul?

-As there is a legend in Istanbul that there are relics of Christ under a column and the Bukoleon Palace is also lying unexcavated in the ground, both remain good for surprises.
+Since there is a legend in Istanbul that there are relics of Christ under a column and the Bukoleon Palace is also lying unexcavated in the ground, both remain a potential source of surprises.

-In Istanbul, there is a legend that Christ’s relics are buried under the Çemberlitaş Column (Constantine’s Column) and that there is even a tomb underneath it where the body of the last emperor of Byzantium, Constantine, is said to be hidden after he fell and disappeared at the Canon Gate of Theodosius’ Wall.
+In Istanbul, there is a legend that Christ’s relics are buried beneath the Çemberlitaş Column (Constantine’s Column), and that there is even a tomb located underneath it where the body of the last Byzantine emperor, Constantine, is said to be hidden after he fell and disappeared at the Canon Gate of Theodosius’ Wall.

-It is commonly thought that this legend talks of the Nails of the Passion.
-However, since these are proven to have come to Paris, it is possible that instead Mandylion and Keramidion lie under the column.
+It is commonly thought that this legend refers to the Nails of the Passion.
+However, since these are proven to have come to Paris, it is possible that instead the Mandylion and Keramidion are buried under the column.

-According to another legend, the relics might be in a cisterns under the Bukoleon Palace.
-The palace facade and the rooms behind it are being excavated as we speak and, surprisingly, 12 skeletons have already been recovered.
-Why not also relics?
+According to another legend, the relics might be in a cistern under the Bukoleon Palace.
+The palace facade and the rooms behind it are currently being excavated, and surprisingly, 12 skeletons have already been found.
+Why not relics as well?
 Anything is possible.
-The Bukoleon has never really been investigated.
+The Bukoleon has never really been thoroughly investigated.